How to solve a history mystery

 Back up.
 What’s the deal with the Liberty Bell replicas?

 In 1950 the U.S. Department of the Treasury commissioned full-size, functional Liberty Bell replicas from the historic Paccard Bell Foundry in France.
 The bells were used as promotional tools to sell Savings Bonds that summer, touring each state and most territories under the campaign banner Save for Your Independence.
 When the bond drive was over, the bells were presented as gifts to their respective regions.

 Forty-eight states, and 5 of the 7 inhabited territories (Hawaii, Alaska, Puerto Rico, U.S. Virgin Islands, and the District of Columbia) would get their own Liberty Bell.
 Residents of Guam and American Samoa were not U.S. citizens at the time, and both territories’ status was being debated in Congress.
 This is likely why they were excluded from the bond drive.
 That adds up to 53 bells.
 But at least 57 bells were cast.

 Considering the original Liberty Bell’s delicate history, the additional bells were likely cast as an insurance policy.
 Eight American Copper companies donated the raw materials and paid Paccard’s bill, so it was no skin off the Treasury’s nose to toss in a few extras.
-Those bells ended up in Tokyo, Annecy, France (the home of Paccard), Independence, Missouri (the home of Harry S. Truman), and in front of the U.S. Treasury building in Washington DC.
-The Treasury bell is not the DC bell, as I originally thought.
+Those bells ended up in Tokyo, Annecy, France (the home of Paccard), Independence, Missouri (the home of Harry S. Truman), and in front of the U.S. Treasury building in Washington, DC.
+The Treasury bell is not the DC bell, as I initially thought.
 Thanks to fellow bell hunter Josh Gibson with the DC Council for setting me straight and bringing this mystery to my attention.

 But wait, there’s more?